backgammonproject/td-gammon/README.md

 ## <a name="features"></a>Features
 - PyTorch implementation of TD-Gammon [1].
-- Test the trained agents against an open source implementation of the Backgammon game, [GNU Backgammon](https://www.gnu.org/software/gnubg/).
+- Test the trained agent against a basic agent
 - Play against a trained agent via web gui

 ---